tomeichlersmith/denv/docs/src/getting_started.md

   - Both of these are more widely used in software industry and so they are generally easier to install and use;
     however, they require certain elevated privileges that make them undesirable for academic clusters.
 - Computing Clusters: [apptainer](https://apptainer.org/) or [singularityCE](https://sylabs.io/singularity/)
-  - These are commonly chosen by computing clusters do to their ability to be very strictly configured so users can run them without elevated priveleges thus avoiding some security vulnerabilities.
+  - These are commonly chosen by computing clusters due to their ability to be very strictly configured so users can run them without elevated priveleges thus avoiding some security vulnerabilities.

 [^1]: These groups actually go beyond mere user base. podman grew out of a desire for a under-the-hood redesign